Azure/iot-edge-v1/v1/samples/ble_gateway/iot-hub-iot-edge-physical-device.md

 To complete this tutorial, you need an active Azure subscription.

 > [!NOTE]
-> If you don’t have an account, you can create a free trial account in just a couple of minutes.
+> If you don't have an account, you can create a free trial account in just a couple of minutes.
 For details, see [Azure Free Trial][lnk-free-trial].

 You need SSH client on your desktop machine to enable you to remotely access the command line on the Raspberry Pi.